 STAR+PLUS MMP members may qualify to receive Mental Health Rehabilitative Services.
-Mental Health Rehabilitation Services are defined as age-appropriate services determined by HHSC and federally-approved protocol as medically necessary to reduce a member's disability resulting from severe mental illness for adults, or serious emotional, behavioral or mental disorders, and to restore the member to his or her best possible functioning level in the community.
+Mental Health Rehabilitation Services are defined as age-appropriate services determined by HHS and federally-approved protocol as medically necessary to reduce a member's disability resulting from severe mental illness for adults, or serious emotional, behavioral or mental disorders, and to restore the member to their best possible functioning level in the community.